 If you've been doing standard split squats and want to progress, the Bulgarian version is the natural next step.
 The elevated rear foot increases hip range of motion and demands more from your stabilizers.
 Expect to use less weight than your flat split squat for the first few weeks while your balance catches up.

-FitCraft's AI coach Ty programs both left and right sides separately based on your assessment.
-If one leg is weaker (and look, one almost always is), Ty adjusts the volume so you close that gap over time.
-The 3D demonstrations show exact foot placement, lean angle, and depth targets.
-Those details matter a lot with this particular exercise.
+FitCraft's AI coach Ty programs left and right legs separately based on your assessment.
+If one leg is weaker (one almost always is), Ty adjusts the volume so you close that gap over time.
+The 3D demonstrations show foot placement, lean angle, and depth targets, which matter a lot with this particular exercise.

 Frequently Asked Questions